browserengineering/book/book/forms.md

     browser.

 Now when we click an `input` element and clear its contents, we should call `render` to redraw the page with the `input` cleared.
-To make things easier, I'm just always calling `render` regardless of whether things changed:
+We also need to call `render` if we clicked off an input element, since we might have unfocused an input element in the process:

 ``` {.python}
 class Tab: